Bob Fryday

-Robert George Fryday (December 5, 1928 – January 12, 2007) was a Canadian professional ice hockey forward who played five games in the National Hockey League for the Montreal Canadiens.
+Robert George Fryday (December 5, 1928 – January 12, 2007) was a Canadian professional ice hockey forward.
+He played five games in the National Hockey League for the Montreal Canadiens during the 1949–50 and 1951–52 seasons.
+The rest of his career, which lasted from 1946 to 1953, was spent in the minor leagues.
 He was born in Toronto, Ontario.
-He scored one goal during his career.
+He scored one goal during his NHL career.

 Career

 Fryday played for the Montreal Junior Canadiens in 1947, scoring the game-winner in a preliminary round Memorial Cup play-off match against Halifax.
 He was named an all-star that year at the right wing position.

 Fryday was called up on trial from the Montréal Royals for the Canadiens in 1950, tallying a goal in a 3-3 tie against Boston.

-Fryday would also play for the Montréal Royals and Cincinnati Mohawks in 1952.
-In 1953, Fryday would play for the Buffalo Bisons, sustaining an injury in a January game against Pittsburgh and then being assigned to Victoria.
+Fryday also played for the Montréal Royals and Cincinnati Mohawks in 1952.
+In 1953, he played for the Buffalo Bisons, sustaining an injury in a January game against Pittsburgh and then being assigned to Victoria.
 However, Fryday did not report to the Victoria team for the 1953-54 season.